 12) Having consented, if you breach any term of this Order you must begin reporting immediately to your Probation Officer when their office is open.

 13) Do not possess any credit cards, bank cards, or cheques, nor any identification, in any name other than Kathleen Della Cassettari.

 14) You are not to take employment where you would have responsibility for money or books of account.

-I am waiving the Victim Fine Surcharge; Cassettari has limited means, restitution has largely been effected, and the offences were motivated by financial problems.
+I am waiving the Victim Fine Surcharge; Cassettari has limited means, restitution has largely been effected, and the offenses were motivated by financial problems.
 I have considered whether a D.N.A.
-Order is appropriate and concluded that because there is no previous criminal record, because this particular offence did not involve D.N.A. investigation, and because similar offences seldom involve investigation with D.N.A. evidence, the order will not be made.
+Order is appropriate and concluded that because there is no previous criminal record, because this particular offence did not involve D.N.A. investigation, and because similar offenses seldom involve investigation with D.N.A. evidence, the order will not be made.

 By The Court

-Content retrieved from: http://case law.canada.globe24h.com/0/0/british-columbia/provincial-court-of-british-columbia/2010/07/05/r-v-cassettari-2010-bcpc-139.shtml
+Content retrieved from http://case law.canada.globe24h.com/0/0/british-columbia/provincial-court-of-british-columbia/2010/07/05/r-v-cassettari-2010-bcpc-139.shtml